csaf-poc/csaf_distribution/docs/install-server-certificate.md

 Follow the [nginx documentation](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/) to further configure TLS with your private key and the certificates.

 We recommend to
- * enable checking the validation of the certificate which can be done by OSCP
- * restricting the TLS protocol version and ciphers following a current recommendation (e.g. [BSI-TR-02102-2](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/TechGuidelines/TG02102/BSI-TR-02102-2.html)).
+ * restrict the TLS protocol version and ciphers following a current recommendation (e.g. [BSI-TR-02102-2](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/TechGuidelines/TG02102/BSI-TR-02102-2.html)).

 ### Example configuration

 Assuming the relevant server block is in `/etc/nginx/sites-enabled/default`, change the `listen` configuration and add options so nginx finds your your private key and the certificate chain.